Your Peter Pan Syndrome - Making It Work for You

-I have built this website, written a weekly blog that involves actual research for years, authored two books (planning two more), learned a second language to true conversational level, stayed up late many a night and week-end reading excruciating materials about SEO and fixing broken links.
+I have built this website, researched and written weekly blogs for four years, authored two books (planning two more), learned a second language to conversational level, and stayed up late many a night reading excruciating materials about SEO and fixing broken links.

 Slacker.
 Guilty as charged.

-At least I don’t have to behave badly to get attention in Mexico (to keep true to the mission of this site, I always feel I have to answer the question, “What’s this got to do with Mexico?”)
+What does this have to do with Mexico (to keep true to the mission of this site, I always feel I have to answer the question)?

-As a woman living in Mexico, I have found the culture quite enabling to my addictive need for attention.
+As a Peter-Pan living in Mexico, you will find the culture quite enabling to your addictive need for attention.

-In Mexico, whether it’s their mother, grandmother, a foreigner or an attractive woman that Mexicans are seeing in you (you never know), a woman’s presence is politely acknowledged here in Mexico no matter how old you are.
-I would guess men have the same experience.
-I need to pose that to my friend Mexico Mike.
+In Mexico, whether it’s their mother, grandmother, a foreigner or an attractive woman that Mexicans are seeing in you (you never know), your presence is politely acknowledged here in Mexico no matter how old you are.

 Mexicans tend to see, as in take-in, whomever they are looking at.
 Maybe they just have more time to notice their surroundings.
 Even bus drivers typically look at those who board square in the eyes when they can.

-Until you can move to Mexico, my suggestion to you as a Peter Pan is that you re-frame the definition, since writers on the subject assign definitions anecdotally rather than through any actual science anyway.
+Until you can move to Mexico, my suggestion to you as a Peter Pan is that you re-frame the definition, since writers on the subject assign definitions anecdotally rather than through any actual science.